Skip to main content

 1 mentions Positive Neutral Negative

-The game's emotional impact stems primarily from the player's own choices, creating a personalized experience rather than relying on the writer's intended narrative to evoke feelings.
+The game's emotional impact stems primarily from the player's own choices, creating a personalized experience rather than relying on the writer's intended narrative.

 • “It is a game where the emotional weight comes from your own decisions rather than the writer’s intent.”